Multi-Instance Causal Representation Learning for Instance Label Prediction and Out-of-Distribution Generalization: Experiments

-The MNIST dataset is a widely-used collection of handwritten digits that contains 60,000 training images and 10,000 test images where each image is represented by 28$\times$28 grayscale pixels.
-In order to investigate the setting of predicting instance labels from bag level supervision, we create the multi-instance MNIST-bags such that each bag contains a number of images where the bag size is randomly drawn from a Gaussian distribution with fixed mean and variance.
+Our quantitative evaluation first utilizes 30 multi-instance classification datasets generated from the MNIST \cite{Lecun1998}, FashionMNIST \cite{Xiao2017}, and KuzushijiMNIST \cite{Clanuwat2018} datasets.
+The bag construction procedure is similar to the multi-instance bags generation from the 20 Newsgroup corpus \cite{Zhou2009}.
+Specifically, we create the multi-instance MNIST-bags such that each bag contains a number of images where its bag size is drawn from a Gaussian distribution with fixed mean and variance.
 The bag is positive if it contains a target digit, e.g., `4', and negative if otherwise.
 Using 10 different digits as targets, we obtain 10 multi-instance MNIST-bag datasets.
+Similarly, we construct 10 FashionMNIST-bags and 10 KuzushijiMNIST-bags.